 <device name> with your device name.
 You got the name using

-You will found the app running in your real device.
+Screenshot of the app running in the real device

 If you are doing some changes and want to see in your device you have to enable the Hot/Live Reloading which can be done form the